abinit/abinit/doc/developers/new_testsuite.md

 ```

 However it can be better to give back the control to `tester`.
 For that purpose
-we can implement the method `to_dict` that should return a dictionary of the
+we can implement the method `get_children` that should return a dictionary of the
 data to be checked automatically. `tester` will detect it and use it to check
 what you gave him.